Pular para o conteúdo principal

 This Opportunity lead can be either a forecast lead (in Outbound or hybrid model) or a submitted proposal (in Inbound).
 If this rate is below 50%, we proceed to analyze some assumptions:

-- The definition of forecast is very subjective, causing confusion in the team;
+• The definition of "forecast" is very subjective, causing confusion within the team.

-- SQLs generated in Inbound do not have a good fit.
+• SQLs generated in Inbound do not fit well.

 Once an MQL becomes an SQL, the sales team's goal is to convert it into an Opportunity.